fommil/fpmortals/manuscript/remaining.md

 Then (much more complicated) optimisation for final encoding of our drone app.

 Try this with the `act` in our example app.
-It's tricky because we have two algebras.
+It is tricky because we have two algebras.

 {lang="text"}
 ~~~~~~~~